Paying For Needed Services

 Sioux Falls

-The Ronald McDonald House program provides a "home-away-from-home" for families so they can stay close by their hospitalized child at little or no cost.
+The Ronald McDonald House program provides a “home-away-from-home” for families so they can stay close by their hospitalized child at little or no cost.
 This program is world-wide.
 The generosity of volunteers and donors make it all possible.
 In return, families either stay at no cost or are asked to make a donation of up to $25 per day, depending on the House.
-The RMHC Global Policy is that families are never turned away; it it's not possible to pay, the fee is waived.
+The RMHC Global Policy is that families are never turned away; it’s not possible to pay, the fee is waived.

 Private Foundations